Danika-Balas/LondonBikeshare/README.md

 ## Developing the Model
 Data was use from ___

+Several exploratory data analysis techniques were used to understand the dataset and determine which variables would be the most effective to predict the count of bike share rides initiated (cnt).

+This scatterplot illustrates the relationship between humidity, hour of the day, and total bike share count per hour.
+(scatter)

+Correlation
+(heat map)
 ## Deploying to AWS
 A. Create Cloud9 env and keys for git
 A. check out this repo and cd into it